Local-global principles for semi-integral points on Markoff orbifold pairs: Introduction

-This work pursues a different direction by exploring for the first time semi-integral points, which collectively abbreviates Campana points and Darmon points, on orbifold pairs with multiple irreducible components of the boundary, namely those defined by Markoff surfaces.
+This work pursues a different direction by exploring for the first time Campana and Darmon points, collectively abbreviated semi-integral, on orbifold pairs defined by \eqref{eqn:Um}.
 Semi-integrality (Definition~\ref{def:semi-integral}) is a concept generalising integral and rational points and at the same time interpolating between them.
-We conduct a comprehensive study of local-global principles, introduced in \cite[\S2]{MNS22}, for semi-integral points in this setting and compare them with the status of their counterparts for rational and integral points.
+We conduct a comprehensive study of the semi-integral local-global principles, as introduced in \cite[\S2]{MNS22}, for Markoff orbifold pairs and compare their status with their rational and integral counterparts.
+This introduces the investigation of pairs with multiple irreducible components of the boundary.